-Our tours are led by experienced local guides who are proficient in English, with ready knowledge on history, culture and religion of Mongolia.
-Guides in the different cities can sometimes change.
+Our tours are led by experienced local guides who are proficient in English, with ready knowledge on history, culture, and religion of Mongolia.
+Guides in different cities can sometimes change.

 Passport and visa

-Remaining validity of your passport must be at least 6 months on the last day of the tour.
+Remaining validity of your passport must be at least six months on the last day of the tour.
 Please also make sure you are not running out of blank visa pages for entry and departure seals.
-American citizens don't need visa for Mongolia for up to 30 days.
+American citizens don't need a visa for Mongolia for up to 30 days.

 Best Time to visit Mongolia

-June to September is the best time for travel to Mongolia.
-The weather is mild, and generally dry throughout the central and southern areas.
-It can still be cold in the northern mountainous areas.
+June to September is the best time to travel to Mongolia.
+The weather is mild and generally dry throughout the central and southern areas.
+It can still be cold in the northern mountainous regions.
 The temperature in the steppe averages around 66°F, and may fall to 50°F, or below, at night.
-In the Gobi, temperatures in summer average 85-95°F; however, the nights can get quite cool.
+In the Gobi, temperatures in summer average 85-95°F; however, the nights can get quite chilly.
 In the mountains, temperatures will decline with the rise in altitude.
 It can rain in July and August across the northern and southern areas, but the rain is brief and doesn't affect the tours.
 Winter begins in October and lasts through April.
 This is not the best time to travel to the north.

 Climate and Weather

-In Mongolia there are 250 sunny days a year, often with clear cloudless skies.
-Therefore Mongolia is known to the world as a country of "Blue Sky", however July is a raining month and the chance of precipitation is more than 50%, but the rainfall is usually light or moderate and often comes with light thunderstorm.
+In Mongolia, there are 250 sunny days a year, often with clear cloudless skies.
+Therefore Mongolia is known to the world as a country of "Blue Sky," however July is a raining month, and the chance of precipitation is more than 50%, but the rainfall is usually light or moderate and often comes with a light thunderstorm.
 So, please, be prepared with wet weather clothing.
 Mongolia is also humid during this time of the year.
-The relative humidity ranges from 80-90% during the month July.
+The relative humidity ranges from 80-90% during the month of July.

-Here is the general packing suggestions.
+Here are the general packing suggestions.
 You may or may not want to bring all and so please, use your best judgment.
-Large, flexible bag- instead of a sturdy suitcase, it's advisable to bring a large flexible bag with plastic liner as it needs multiple loads and unloads from the cars.
-We travel on varying road conditions and mostly on gravel road while in South Gobi.
-Make sure your bag is water proof, though.
+Large, flexible bag- instead of a sturdy suitcase, it's advisable to bring a sizeable flexible bag with plastic liner as it needs multiple loads and unloads from the cars.
+We travel on varying road conditions and mostly on a gravel road while in South Gobi.
+Make sure your bag is waterproof, though.

-While the main luggage is transported by the car, you may still want a small backpack for your personal items such as camera, wallet, snacks, medicines, cosmetics etc.
+While the main luggage is transported by the car, you may still want a small backpack for your personal items such as a camera, wallet, snacks, medicines, cosmetics, etc.

-Morning and evenings are cool and can be also chilly.
-But days are generally warm and at times you may feel hot and humid, particularly in the Gobi.
-There is also good chance of rain and so you need to be prepared with the wet weather gears.
-For the evening and morning, you will feel the need of light jacket, fleece or light sweater.
+Morning and evenings are cold and can be chilly.
+But days are generally warm, and at times you may feel hot and humid, particularly in the Gobi.
+There is also a good chance of rain, and so you need to be prepared with the wet weather gears.
+For the evening and morning, you will feel the need for a light jacket, fleece, or light sweater.

 During a typical day, when you leave your hotel or camp, you may choose to wear a light cotton shirt or t-shirt, a pair of long pants.
 If you are starting early, surely, you may want to wear a fleece or light jacket on top of your t-shirt.
-The trip doesn't involve any significant hiking, so light but water proof walking or jogging shoes should work.
-But make sure your shoes are well broken inn and that you wear thick cotton socks to prevent blisters.
+The trip doesn't involve any significant hiking, so light but waterproof walking or jogging shoes should work.
+But make sure your shoes are well-broken in and that you wear thick cotton socks to prevent blisters.

-Cotton shirts and blouses absorb moisture, and can leave you shivering if the temperature drops or if you are hiking and stop to rest.
+Cotton shirts and blouses absorb moisture and can leave you shivering if the temperature drops or if you are hiking and stop to rest.
 Some travelers prefer polypro, as the polypro tends to absorb odor more readily.
 You may find that you want a light pair of sneakers or rubber flip-flops to walk in at day’s end in the camps.
-Don't forget to pack some pollution masks that prevent you inhaling dusts when you are traveling in the desert.
+Don't forget to pack some pollution masks that prevent you from inhaling dust when you are traveling in the desert.

 Headlamp Or Flashlight

 When you are camping in the South Gobi or the in the Lake Khuvsgul, headlamp or the flashlights are very useful.
-Electricity is nearly unavailable or it goes off at night and if you need to go to bathroom, it will be useful.
+Electricity is nearly unavailable, or it goes off at night, and if you need to go to the bathroom, it will be helpful.
 Bring spare batteries.

-Foot wears.
-Our trip involves some hiking and there are opportunities of camel and horse riding experience.
-Make sure your shoes are good for these activities and they are well-broke in.
+Footwears.
+Our trip involves some hiking, and there are opportunities for camel and horse riding experience.
+Make sure your shoes are right for these activities, and they are well-broke in.

-You also need rubber slipper for the use during camping.
+You also need rubber slipper for use during camping.

 Binoculars and Cameras.
-There will be opportunity to see the birds and animals and binoculars are very much recommended.
+There will be opportunities to see the birds and animals and binoculars are very much recommended.

 Photography Equipment.
-Mongolia is the paradise for photographers!
+Mongolia is a paradise for photographers!
 Please bring a good camera with powerful lenses and spare batteries.

 Tukrig is the national currency of Mongolia.
-The exchange rate is approximately 1900 Tukrig for US $1.
+The exchange rate is approximately 1900 Tukrig for the US $1.
 Most banks and the larger hotels in Ulaanbaatar will be able to change the major currencies, although US Dollars are the most widely accepted.
 It is also possible to change traveler’s checks and get cash advances on your credit card.
-American Express, VISA and Master card are the most widely accepted in major tourists centers.
-In Ulaanbaatar, one of the most centrally located banks for both traveler's checks cashing and credit card advances is the Trade and Development Bank.
-You are also able to change money at your hotel in Ulaanbaatar but once you leave Ulaanbaatar, money exchange facility is almost nonexistent.
-So, when you travel outside Ulaanbaatar, please bring enough local money to buy drinks (beer, soda etc.), souvenirs or tip the luggage helps or for the horse or camel rides.
+American Express, VISA, and Master card are the most widely accepted in significant tourists centers.
+In Ulaanbaatar, one of the most centrally located banks for both traveler's checks cashing and credit card advances are the Trade and Development Bank.
+You are also able to change money at your hotel in Ulaanbaatar, but once you leave Ulaanbaatar, money exchange facility is almost nonexistent.
+So, when you travel outside Ulaanbaatar, please bring enough local money to buy drinks (beer, soda, etc.), souvenirs or tip the luggage helps or for the horse or camel rides.

 Many shops and restaurants only accept local currency, be sure to exchange your money upon arrival.
 Exchange rates are better outside in the street.

-Tipping is optional but it has been now a practice due to influence of tourism.
-Obviously your guide and driver are the staff you need to tip.
+Tipping is optional, but it has been now a practice due to the influence of tourism.
+Obviously, your guide and driver are the staff you need to tip.
 There is no definite structure for tipping but US$ 5 per person per day to the guide and $2-3 per person per day to the driver should make a decent trip.
-Other staffs such as hotel bell desk, camp boys and girls who help with your luggage etc. will be happy with some loose changes but it's not obligation.
+Other staffs such as hotel bell desk, camp boys and girls who help with your luggage, etc. will be happy with some loose changes but it's not an obligation.